OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 ### Testable documentation

-Although the documentation is still written by hand, there is now a one to one mapping between the steps outlined in the documentation to the Gherkin script that we execute and verify with GitHub Actions.
+Although the documentation is still written by hand, there is now a one-to-one mapping between the steps outlined in the documentation to the Gherkin script that we execute and verify with GitHub Actions.
 This means we now have documentation that is backed by automated tests, which is essential when producing the amount of content that we include with the Octopus Guides.
 Scheduling regular runs of the workflows mean we can be notified of any product updates that might break our scripts, and therefore require the documentation to be updated.

 ## Conclusion

 By adopting DevOps best practices like infrastructure as code, automated pipelines, and testing, it is possible to streamline some of the most manual, tedious, and expensive aspects of creating and maintaining significant volumes of high-quality documentation.
-With just a few months’ worth of work, a team of 2 was able to produce thousands of screenshots, hours of video, and hundreds of thousands of words, all automatically generated and verified.
+With just a few months’ worth of work, a team of 2 produced thousands of screenshots, hours of video, and hundreds of thousands of words, all automatically generated and verified.

 If you are an Octopus customer, we hope you find these new guides valuable, and if you’re interested in producing similar content the links below will take you to the resources that were mentioned in this blog:

 * [Octopus Guides](https://octopus.com/docs/guides/) homepage.
 * The [GitHub repo](https://github.com/OctopusDeploy/OctopusGuides) that contains the code used to create the guides.
 * [Creating a Selenium WebDriver test framework](https://octopus.com/blog/selenium/0-toc/webdriver-toc) - A 30 part blog series that explains the code behind the WebDriver scripting used in this post.
-* The [Docker image](https://hub.docker.com/repository/docker/mcasperson/webdriver) called from GitHub actions.
+* The [Docker image](https://hub.docker.com/repository/docker/mcasperson/webdriver) called from GitHub Actions.
 * The [WebDriver application source code](https://github.com/OctopusDeploy/WebDriverTraining).
 * The [GitHub repo](https://github.com/OctopusSamples/GoogleAgileDocs) holding the example project described in this post.